schemaanalyst-team/ineffective-mutants/README.md

 ## Details about the Ruby Scripts

-###_diff_mutants.rb
+These Ruby scripts were developed on MacOS, tested on Ubuntu 16.04, and run with the `ruby 2.3.1p112 (2016-04-26) [x86_64-linux-gnu]` version of Ruby.
+The script called `ruby/generate_all.rb` will automatically generate all of the data tables presented in the aforementioned research paper.
+Here are some more details about these scripts:

-Finds mutants in the "mutants" directory for one DBMS but not another
+- `_diff_mutants.rb`: Finds mutants in the "mutants" directory for one DBMS but not another

 ###_validate_files.rb
 Runs various validation scripts